 - Don’t plan too far in advance.
 Changes in staff, marketing goals, and budgets can all affect the direction of your content creation.
 Plan for only a few months in advance so that you have room to adapt your content to suit demand and changing business needs.

 Analyze the Results of Your SEO Content

 To maximize the impact of SEO content, it’s necessary to regularly monitor the results of your efforts so you can see what works and what doesn’t.
-In other word, you need to track your SEO performance over time.
+In other words, you need to track your SEO performance over time.